 What is the mandatory age of retirement in the UK? | According to the UK government, there is no mandatory UK retirement age |

-What is the average retirement age in the UK? | The average UK retirement age for females is 64 years, while the average UK retirement age for males is just over 65 years |
+What is the average retirement age in the UK? | The average retirement age in the UK for females is 64 years, while the average retirement age in the UK for males is just over 65 years |

-Can I defer my state pension? | Yes, you can postpone claiming your state pension once you make it to the state pension age |
+Can I defer my State Pension? | Yes, you can postpone claiming your State Pension once you make it to the state pension age |

-What is the current UK state pension age? | 66 years |
+What is the current UK State Pension age? | 66 years |

 What is the average retirement age in the UK?